🇲🇽 Travel Insurance for Mexico

 Do You Need Travel Insurance for Mexico?

 Mexico does not legally require tourists to hold travel insurance, but going without it is a serious financial gamble.
 Citizens of the US, Canada, UK, EU, Japan, Australia and roughly 65 other countries enter visa-free and receive an FMM (Forma Migratoria Múltiple) tourist permit valid for up to 180 days — note that the actual number of days is set by the immigration officer at entry and is increasingly less than the full 180, so check your passport stamp before leaving the airport.
 Travellers from India, China, Russia and around 140 other nationalities must obtain a visa from a Mexican consulate before arrival.
-The FMM is free if you enter by land for 7 days or less; otherwise it costs roughly US$40 (included in your airfare when flying).
+As of 1 January 2026 the visitor permit fee is MXN 983, up 20% on the previous year; flying in, it is bundled into your airfare, and at land borders you pay it directly.
 If you visit Quintana Roo — Cancún, Playa del Carmen, Tulum or Cozumel — you will also pay the state Visitax tourist tax.

 The reason insurance matters has nothing to do with entry rules: it is the cost of a serious medical emergency.
 Mexican hospitals routinely require payment up front and place a hold on your credit card at admission, and US Medicare provides essentially no coverage outside the United States.
 A travel medical policy turns a potentially ruinous bill into a claim.